 Plotting Graphs with ggplot2

-A package called ggplot2 bring visualization capabilities to R. Although the charts are somewhat basic, the package works extremely well.
-I did not have any problems getting my charts to work.
+A package called ggplot2 bring visualization capabilities to R. I did not have any problems getting my charts to work.
 They were not perfect but a few minutes spent fixing issues and I was done.

 As you can see from the chart below there are several insights gained by performing this data analysis.
 The chart depicts the survival rates of passengers on the Titanic.